Uiedbook/Exabase/README.md

 - Separation of concerns mechanism across tables.
 This allows for more efficiency by keeping each table manager in it own space.
-- Exabase make an extensive use of Binary search algorithms and custom Binary inset algorithms, allowing for sorted storage and efficient query of data.
+- Exabase make an extensive use efficient algorithms for storage and query of data.
 - Consistency and Durability in log files and other very important files is achieved through an ACID complaint data processing mechanism which is optimized for crash recovery and consistency checks out of the box.

-- Exabase achieves a high search query efficiency using a search indexing mechanism called Xtree, written from the ground up and great at categorical search indexing needs.
+- Exabase achieves a high search query efficiency using a custom search indexing mechanism called Xtree, written from the ground up and great at categorical search indexing needs.

-- Exabase excels at sorting data very fast using a combination of bucket & merge-sort algorithms.

-# Requirements to use Exabase.
+# Current support runtimes.

-Exabase support all server-side Javascript runtime:
+Exabase support server-side Javascript runtime like:

 - Nodejs.
 - Bunjs.